g2f1/CTF-writeups/scriptCTF2025/Cryptography/EaaS/README.md

 ![image](./eaas.png)

-This is the best and thoughest crypto chall from the compition.
+### This is the best and thoughest crypto chall from the compition.

+# Recon
 They provide us with the source code of the server :

 ```python